Rodeobe/bruxism/index.md

 - HIIT excercises

 ## Plates
-Occlusal splints (aka 'dental guards') work by mechanically protecting the teeth.
+- Occlusal splints (aka 'dental guards') work by mechanically protecting the teeth.
 They typically do not reduce the bruxing activity itself.
-- Mouth Guards
-- Bite or Dental Correction
+In specific cases, surgerly like Bite or Dental Corrections can be considered.
-- Taping the mouth shut
+-
 ## Others
+Other options include:
 - 👅Tongue surgery
 - 💉Botox injections
 - 👃Nasal dilators
-- 🌊Correct hydratation

 ## Background